-With the whole Christian Church, we believe, teach, and proclaim the love of God the Father who created all things; Jesus Christ who suffered, died, and rose again from the dead to win for us the ultimate victory over sin, death, and Satan; and the Holy Spirit who calls us to faith through the Word of God and the Sacraments.
+With the whole Christian Church, we believe, teach, and proclaim the love of God the Father who created all things; Jesus Christ who suffered died, and rose again from the dead to win for us the ultimate victory over sin, death, and Satan; and the Holy Spirit who calls us to faith through the Word of God and the Sacraments.

 GRACE ALONE God loves the people of this world even though they are sin-filled, rebellious, and do not deserve His love.
 Through the suffering, death, and resurrection of Jesus Christ, God has reconciled us to Himself.
 This is given to us freely as an unearned gift from God.

 FAITH ALONE Faith is simply the acceptance of what Jesus Christ has done on our behalf.
-Through Him we find forgiveness of all our sins.
+Through Him, we find forgiveness of all our sins.
 Faith is created by God through His Word and Sacraments.

 SCRIPTURE ALONE We believe that the Scriptures are the revelation of God Himself.
-Through them we understand both God’s judgment on evil and the Good News of His grace through Jesus Christ.
+Through them, we understand both God’s judgment on evil and the Good News of His grace through Jesus Christ.
 The purpose of the Bible is to bring us to faith in Jesus Christ.

-THE CHURCH The Church is the gathering of people who believe in Jesus Christ.
+THE CHURCH The Church is a gathering of people who believe in Jesus Christ.
 We come together to respond to God through our worship, care for each other, and reach out to the community that surrounds us as an expression of the love that God has for all of us.